 2) while the anime is clever indeed, it may occasionally feel pretentious, prolix and difficult to grasp as the characters happen to carry lengthy discussions overcomplicated with pathos and philosophy.
 Well, that's bearable considering all the things they say are very interesting and plot-related - it's just the complex presentation of ideas that needs some time to get used to.
 Not to mention the show isn't only about talking: it also has very dynamic action and some nice comic relief like robotic tanks that read books(!);

-3) half of the series are stand-alone episodes that break the integrity of perception and make the narrative look somewhat choppy.
+3) half of the series are stand-alone episodes that tend to disrupt the main story's flow and make the narrative somewhat choppy.
 Yet they aren't your typical fillers because those little stories are very memorable and they allow to explore the world, flesh out the characters and tackle the main topics from different perspectives.
 You won't have much trouble with this aspect of the show (in fact, you may even like it) if you're generally ok with episodic format.

 Overall, the aforementioned drawbacks are effectively compensated with the positives, and the story successfully blends intellectual matters and pure entertainment in a very original & enjoyable way.

-Unlike some other great series, GITS SAC does not feature any unique art style; what makes its animation outstanding nonetheless is the overall quality.
+Unlike some other great series, GITS SAC does not feature any particularly unique art style; what makes its animation outstanding nonetheless is the overall quality.
 You would never think this show was made in 2002: it still looks like a contemporary work and even better than many today's anime in terms of both drawing and cinematics.
-The latter becomes especially clear when the action kicks in: not only it has everything you could ask for (gunfights, car chases, hand-to-hand combat, mecha combat etc.) but the choreography is very impressive and pretty realistic at the same time.
-On another note, the animation employs quite a lot of CGI yet it doesn't spoil the picture at all - in fact, it gives everything a sort of robotic look that ideally fits the show.
-In general, I wouldn't go as far as calling the animation a masterpiece yet the excellent rating seems more than appropriate here.
+The latter becomes especially clear when the action kicks in: not only it has everything you could ask for (gunfights, car chases, hand-to-hand combat, robot combat etc.) but the choreography is very impressive and pretty realistic at the same time.
+On another note, the animation employs quite a lot of CGI yet it doesn't spoil the picture at all - in fact, it gives everything a sort of robotic look that ideally fits the show, and the 3D models of various machines blend perfectly with 2D character animation.
+In general, I wouldn't go as far as calling the animation a masterpiece, yet the excellent rating seems fairly appropriate here.

 Well, soundtracks are probably the strongest part of the whole Ghost in the Shell franchise.
-However, while the music in the movie is amazing indeed, there's not really much of it and all the tracks are of the same style.
+Kenji Kawai's music in the GITS movie is amazing indeed, and all the tracks there belong to the same style.
 GITS SAC takes a different approach: the soundtrack by Yoko Kanno is very diverse, with songs in different moods, styles and languages, but of the same exceptional quality.
 So, besides it's beautiful and breathtaking, it also provides you a great opportunity to find a song that best suits your personal taste.
-Needless to say, it gets a 10/10 score.
+No doubt it gets a 10/10 score.